apoorvagnihotri/apoorv-path-appointment-book/progress.md

 ---
 - Connected "call lab" button on the "Booking Details" page.
 - Connected "call lab" button on the "Bookings" page.

+Things to work on:
+- Rebook button doesn't work.
+Fix it.